tile38/tile38.github.io/src/website/root/topics/roaming-geofences.md

   - **Vehicle pickup services**: Instantly be notified when a vehicle is nearby somebody waiting to be picked up, or when a person approaches a vehicle, or when a vehicle is nearby other vehicles in the fleet.

-  - **Proximity social apps**: Very useful for when you need to check if two users are nearby without having to constantly query the database.
+  - **Proximity social apps**: Very useful for when you need to check if two users are nearby each other without having to constantly query the database.

 <br clear="all">